Soudeh Ghorbani

 My lab's research focuses on foundational networked systems.
 We design and build fast, reliable networked systems with provable guarantees, drawing techniques from formal methods, distributed systems, and control theory.
 See a few samples of our projects:

-Fast Cloud Networks
+Fast, Burst-resilient Cloud Networks

 Why is my cloud application so slow?